paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-008-adjustment-and-cancellation-of-farm-loans.md

 Sections 303 and 381(a) of the Agricultural Adjustment Act of 1938, referred to in text, are classified to sections 1303 and 1381(a), respectively, of Title 7.
 [Section 1381 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1381&num=0&edition=prelim), was omitted from the Code.

 The Agricultural Adjustment Act of 1938, referred to in text, is act Feb.
 16, 1938, ch.
 30, 52 Stat.
-31, as amended.
-Title IV of the Act was formerly classified to subchapter III (§ 1401 et seq.) of chapter 35 of Title 7, and has been eliminated from the Code.
+31. Title IV of the Act was formerly classified to subchapter III (§ 1401 et seq.) of chapter 35 of Title 7, and has been eliminated from the Code.
 Title V of the Act, formerly known as the Federal Crop Insurance Act, is classified generally to chapter 36 (§ 1501 et seq.) of Title 7.
 For complete classification of these Acts to the Code, see sections 1281 and 1501 of Title 7 and Tables.

 Act of June 22, 1936 (49 Stat.
 1608), referred to in text, probably means act June 22, 1936, ch.
 689, title II, 49 Stat.
 1608, provisions of which were formerly classified to chapter 16 (§ 721 et seq.) of Title 15, Commerce and Trade, as legislation supplementary to the Federal Emergency Relief Act of 1933.
 Such provisions have been eliminated from the Code.

 Act of June 29, 1937 (50 Stat.
 352), referred to in text, probably means act June 29, 1937, ch.
 401, 50 Stat.
 357, provisions of which were formerly classified to chapter 16 (§ 721 et seq.) of Title 15, as legislation supplementary to the Federal Emergency Relief Act of 1933.
 Such provisions have been eliminated from the Code.
 For complete classification of this Act to the Code, see Tables.

 The Bankhead-Jones Farm Tenant Act, referred to in text, is act July 22, 1937, ch.
 517, 50 Stat.
-522, as amended, which is classified generally to chapter 33 (§ 1000 et seq.) of Title 7, Agriculture.
+522, which is classified generally to chapter 33 (§ 1000 et seq.) of Title 7, Agriculture.
 For complete classification of this Act to the Code, see [section 1000 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1000&num=0&edition=prelim) and Tables.

 The Water Facilities Act of August 28, 1937 (50 Stat.
 869 et seq.), referred to in text, is act Aug.
 28, 1937, ch.
 870, 50 Stat.
 869, which was formerly classified to sections 590r to 590x–4 of Title 16, Conservation, and was repealed by section 341(a) of Pub.
 L. 87–128, title III, Aug.
 8, 1961, 75 Stat.
 318. See chapter 50 (§ 1921 et seq.) of Title 7, Agriculture.